tk512/ngx_http_datalog/README.md

 An nginx module that monitors data usage (bytes sent/recv) and saves to a SQLite3 database on the filesystem.

+The idea is that one configures datalog for a server block, with a filter which is a regular expression.
+If one is interested in a part of the URL to be an **identifier** of sorts, it can be defined using a match group as shown below.

 Configuration from within an nginx server context may look like this: